-The Michaelmas Term 2020 round of the Wellcome Institutional Strategic Support Fund (deadline 12pm on 14 October 2020) will be the LAST round of funding allocation from the current block grant from Wellcome.
+The Wellcome Institutional Strategic Support Fund is now closed to applications.
+The last round of applications funded from the current block grant from Wellcome was in Michaelmas Term 2020 (deadline 14 October 2020).
 Future rounds will be dependent on the receipt of further funding from Wellcome.

-The Oxford-Wellcome ISSF Individual Career Support funding stream will support early career researchers, mid-career researchers and discipline hopping to pump prime activity and facilitate successful applications to external funding schemes.
+The Oxford-Wellcome ISSF Individual Career Support funding stream supported early career researchers, mid-career researchers and discipline hopping to pump prime activity and facilitate successful applications to external funding schemes.

 The fund will support researchers to pump prime projects so that a competitive application can then be made to Wellcome and other external funders e.g. by providing funding to generate initial proof of concept data.

 Applications were accepted for small awards (no more than £10,000) and main awards applications (>£10,000 and usually not more than £75,000).

 Wellcome ISSF Small Awards from applicants in the Medical Sciences Division are reviewed by the same panel as MSIF Pump Priming Awards.
 If an applicant applied to both streams for the same deadline, only one of the awards would be made.
 Small award applicants from MSD should only apply for an MSIF Pump Priming Award.

 The funding for the Wellcome ISSF block grant will end on 31 March 2023; all projects must end and be fully spent by this date.
 No extensions beyond 31 March 2023 will be permitted.